-Ahh, gnocchi.
-A game-winner in Scrabble…and an ungodly nightmare for Masterchef contestants.
-Who would have thought making pillowy soft potato parcels and splodging on some meaty ragù was so difficult, eh?
-But as anyone who’s actually made gnocchi will tell you: its simplicity is its complexity.
-And when you get the real deal, the homemade Nonna stuff that melts on the tongue and hits your stomach like a pile of bricks…watch out.
+But as anyone who’s actually made gnocchi will tell you: its complexity is in its simplicity.
+And when you get the real deal, the homemade stuff that melts on the tongue…watch out.
 It leaves the humble spaghetti in the dust.

 Here are the best places to get gnocchi in Melbourne.

 Hawthorn’s Venetian wine bar and eatery (don’t you love places that describe themselves as ‘eateries’?).
-Vaporetto’s menu is changing all the time, but at the moment they’ve got a gnocchi on there that will make you want to sell your Brunswick loft and move into a garret on the Grand Canal.
-Perfectly cooked potato, paired with a pull-apart, slow-cooked lamb shoulder ragù, leeks, cloves, salt bush and truffled pecorino.
+Vaporetto’s menu is changing all the time, but at the moment they’ve got a gnocchi dish that will make you want to sell your Brunswick loft and move into a garret on the Grand Canal.
+Perfectly cooked potato, paired with a pull-apart, slow-cooked lamb shoulder ragù, leeks, cloves, saltbush and truffled pecorino.
 They even gave us the cooking pan with some toasted bruschetta in there to soak up the juices.
-Our frontrunner for dish of the year…

 Fatto Bar & Cantina